I Am the Lord, and Besides Me There Is No Savior

 One other factor has made the matter more pressing than it would be otherwise, namely, that the building that we affectionately call the “old sanctuary” (where the “gym” and the library and Desiring God Ministries are) is in such a state of disrepair and dilapidation that we must either put lots of money into it to keep what we have or tear it down and build something larger and more useful.

-Our thought is that we began the last decade of the 20th century by building for worship - for exultation - and we are proposing that we begin the first decade of the 21st century by building for education.
-And when we thought through the connection between these two - exultation and education - we saw that the aim of all our ministry is true, heartfelt, life-encom passing worship.
+Our thought is that we began the last decade of the 20th century by building for worship — for exultation — and we are proposing that we begin the first decade of the twenty-first century by building for education.
+And when we thought through the connection between these two — exultation and education — we saw that the aim of all our ministry is true, heartfelt, life-encompassing worship.
 That is the aim of all we do.
-So we are calling this vision: EDUCATION FOR EXULTATION.
+So we are calling this vision: education for exultation.
 Education that aims at a life of God-exalting worship.

 Beginning with Our Most Precious Treasure — God’s Sovereignty

 My job in the next ten weeks is to unfold this vision as it relates to some of our most precious values.
 So where do you begin?
 And my answer is that we begin with our most precious treasure of all: God.

 The most fundamental thing we can say about education for exaltation is that it is about God.
 This vision and this building are about educating children and youth and adults to exult in God.
 And the most fundamental thing we can say about God is that he is sovereign.
 So that is where I begin.
 I begin at the bottom, the root, the foundation of all we cherish, all the grace, all the love, all the patience, all the faithfulness, all the forgiveness, all the security and hope and peace and joy.
 All these things rest on the deep and glorious sovereignty of God.
 If God is not sovereign, he is not God, and all our hope is dashed.